Exploring Nucleon Structure and the Proton Mass Problem through Holographic QCD: Conclusion

 These limitations naturally point to directions for future research.
 Subsequent studies should aim to incorporate a more comprehensive treatment of gluon dynamics, potentially by including higher-twist effects and exploring the impact of gluon saturation at very small $x$.
 Furthermore, applying this holographic framework to other exclusive processes, such as deeply virtual Compton scattering (DVCS) or timelike Compton scattering, would provide additional stringent tests of the derived GPDs.
 Extending the analysis to other hadrons, like neutrons or mesons, could offer deeper insights into the universality of the mechanisms discussed here.
 Finally, a more detailed microscopic study of the glueball spectrum and its coupling within the holographic model could further elucidate the connection between Pomeron exchange and gluonic confinement dynamics.
+Future work should also incorporate a non-perturbative running coupling to enable comparison with $d\sigma/dt$ data from GlueX.

 In conclusion, this work demonstrates the power of combining LFHQCD with constraints from Regge behavior and counting rules to build a consistent picture of the proton's quark and gluon structure.
-The successful description of GPDs, PDFs, and GFFs, along with the calculated $J/\psi$ cross sections, provides robust evidence for a significant ($\sim23\%$) trace anomaly contribution to the proton mass.
+The successful description of GPDs, PDFs, and GFFs, along with the calculated $J/\psi$ cross sections, provides robust evidence for a significant ($\sim24.0\%$) trace anomaly contribution to the proton mass.
 Our findings not only align with independent theoretical and experimental results but also solidify the holographic approach as a valuable tool for probing the non-perturbative regime of QCD.